generaliinformatik/fah-red-lions/README.md

 [🇩🇪 Deutsche Übersetzung](README.de.md)

 ## Purpose
-With the support of "Folding@Home" we can all participate in the digital search for a cure for the SARS-CoV-2 virus ("Corona crisis").
+With the support of the project "Folding@Home" we can all participate in the digital search for a cure for the SARS-CoV-2 virus ("Corona crisis").

 By participating in this digital initiative, we send a positive signal to all colleagues, friends, acquaintances and partners in the home office to join in.
 Everyone can volunteer the computing power of their private PC to join our F@H team "The Red Insurance Lions" ("Red Lions").